 Coronavirus has put a stop to most non-essential travel, and so the medical tourism market in Turkey has really felt the effects of the pandemic.
 The large majority of patients visiting Turkey for transplants come from the USA and The UK, both of which face lengthy travel restrictions.
 Because of this, tourist numbers have dropped significantly in 2020 when compared to 2019, and clinics are finding it harder to survive without the majority of their market able to travel.

 These specialist hair clinics in Turkey have made many adaptations to their services during the pandemic, including rigorous sanitization processes and online consultations.
+As someone looking to stay safe at specialist hair clinics, it’s important to take tests prior to appointments like the COVID 19 POCT test from SureScreen.
 The good news is that the Hairline Transplant Turkey report predicts that the market will make a full recovery.
 This is because it is very likely that those that wanted the procedure before Coronavirus hit, will still want it when it is all over.